 Why did your brother’s roommate buy the avocados?

-However, if the object is longer than the subject, place it at the end of the
+However, if the object is longer than the subject, place it at the end of the question.

 ¿Dónde consiguieron tus papás los ingredientes para el pozole?